 It is true that dogs eat vegetable and plant matter, in the wild this would be the partly digested in the stomach of their kill.
 They are also scavengers and would eat plants and fruit in times of food shortages.
 They can survive on plant matter only, but don’t thrive.

 Veggies and fruit do play a part in the nutritional balance of your dog’s diet and can help holistically with worms and parasite control.
 But dogs are unable to digest lumps of raw vegetables and it will sit in their gut and cause wind and stomach ache.
 This is because they don’t have the molars to grind them up or the enzymes in their saliva to break down the cellulose.

 Also, large lumps of tough fibrous plant matter like broccoli stalks can cause a blockage.
 So, serve them cooked and pulverised and in the correct proportions to their protein intake.
 (10%)

 Never rely on plant matter to provide your dog with the correct calcium levels or plant oils for omega 3, dogs are unable to convert them into a usable form.
 This is why you should never feed your dog a vegetarian or vegan diet.

 Basic takeaway about grain & carbohydrate

 Grain & carbohydrate (starch) found in poor commercial dog food is making your dog fat, itchy and is laying the foundations for serious illness in the future.
 It also contributes to bad teeth and gum disease.

-It may feel more expensive to feed your chihuahua home cooked or raw and it is more time consuming, but you should think about the offset of future vet bills and the trauma of your chihuahua being ill.
+It may feel more expensive to feed your chihuahua home cooked or good quality wet and home cooking is more time consuming and you have to make sure it contains all the nutrients that your dog needs, but you should think about the offset of future vet bills and the trauma of your chihuahua being ill.